bcgov/devops-platform-workshops/openshift-201/gitops.md

 First, create a directory in your GitOps repository (or anywhere you prefer) for the new Helm application.
 ```
-mkdir mysql-helm
+mkdir mariadb-helm
 ```
 Download the 'values.yaml' file from this respository.

 openshift-201/gitops_files/values.yaml

-Save it to the new `mysql-helm` directory.
+Save it to the new `mariadb-helm` directory.
 Add the file, commit, and push to GitHub:
 ```
 git add .
 git commit -a -m "Add Helm values file"